PinkDiamond1/boba-docs/developer-docs/004_transaction-fees.md

 ---
-description: Learn how transaction fees are calculated under OVM 3.0
+description: Learn how transaction fees are calculated in Boba Network
 ---

-# Transaction Fees OVM 3.0
+# Transaction Fees

-## Transaction Fees in OVM 3.0 <a id="frontmatter-title"></a>
+## Transaction Fees in Boba Network <a id="frontmatter-title"></a>

-This page refers to the **new** state of Boba Network after the OVM 3.0 update (deployed Feb.
-1 2022).
+This page refers to the **new** state of Boba Network after the gas hard fork on Mainnet and Rinkeby.

 ### Fees in a nutshell <a id="fees-in-a-nutshell"></a>